Direct stiffness method

-As one of the methods of structural analysis, the direct stiffness method, also known as the matrix stiffness method, is particularly suited for computer-automated analysis of complex structures including the statically indeterminate type.
+In structural engineering, the direct stiffness method, also known as the matrix stiffness method, is a structural analysis technique particularly suited for computer-automated analysis of complex structures including the statically indeterminate type.
 It is a matrix method that makes use of the members' stiffness relations for computing member forces and displacements in structures.
 The direct stiffness method is the most common implementation of the finite element method (FEM).
 In applying the method, the system must be modeled as a set of simpler, idealized elements interconnected at the nodes.
-The material stiffness properties of these elements are then, through matrix mathematics, compiled into a single matrix equation which governs the behaviour of the entire idealized structure.
+The material stiffness properties of these elements are then, through linear algebra, compiled into a single matrix equation which governs the behaviour of the entire idealized structure.
 The structure’s unknown displacements and forces can then be determined by solving this equation.
-The direct stiffness method forms the basis for most commercial and free source finite element software.
+The direct stiffness method forms the basis for most finite element software.

 The direct stiffness method originated in the field of aerospace.
 Researchers looked at various approaches for analysis of complex airplane frames.
 These included elasticity theory, energy principles in structural mechanics, flexibility method and matrix stiffness method.
 It was through analysis of these methods that the direct stiffness method emerged as an efficient method ideally suited for computer implementation.